-Once guns are properly tested they will be tagged with an admission band that is the same colour as the one used for the day.
-If the tag falls off or is lost please let one of the staff members know and we will get you a new one.
+Once guns are properly tested they will be tagged with an admission band that is the same colour as the one used for the day, the gun is now safe for game use.
+If the tag falls off or is lost please let one of the staff members know and we will provide a new one.

 Players may be spot checked for chronographed guns at any time for the safety of all participants.

 Only 6mm NON-BIO bbs are allowed.
 Bio bbs have a tendency to shatter on impact and can cause injury at close range CQB engagements.